 Wooden Clothespin Cross

-Anyone that knows me knows that I enjoy sacred art and when my mom showed me how cute and simple this is to make, I knew I wanted to share it with you.
+Anyone that knows me knows that I enjoy sacred art and when my mom showed me how cute and simple these wooden crosses are to make, I knew I wanted to share her making this craft with you.

 Have you ever seen anything like this?
 You seriously will do a double take once you realize it is made out of clothespins.